theRealKarlos/cloud-defender-game/README.md

 1. **AWS CLI configured with SSO** (recommended) or access keys
 2. **Terraform installed** (v1.12 or later)
-3. **S3 bucket with Object Lock enabled** for Terraform state storage
+3. **An S3 bucket for Terraform state** (versioning recommended)

-**Important: S3 Backend Configuration Requirements**
+**Important: S3 Backend Configuration (Locking)**

-The Terraform backend uses S3 with the `use_lockfile = true` setting, which requires:
+- The S3 backend uses a lock file for state locking.
+Enable it with `use_lockfile = true` in `backend.tf`.

-- **S3 Versioning**: Must be enabled on the bucket to support Object Lock
-- **S3 Object Lock**: Must be enabled to provide state locking functionality

-**Why These Are Required:**

-- **State Locking**: Prevents multiple Terraform operations from running simultaneously, which could corrupt the state file
-- **Versioning**: Required by AWS to enable Object Lock features
-- **Object Lock**: Provides the actual locking mechanism that prevents concurrent modifications to the state file

-**Important Note:** While Terraform may work locally without these settings (due to sequential execution and shorter operation times), it will **fail in GitHub Actions runners** with `412 PreconditionFailed` errors.
-This is because:

-- **Local Development**: Operations are sequential and typically complete quickly, reducing lock contention
-- **CI/CD Environment**: Multiple concurrent runs, longer operation times, and ephemeral runners create higher lock contention
-- **GitHub Actions**: Uses temporary credentials and different authentication patterns that are more sensitive to missing Object Lock configuration

-Without these settings, you'll encounter `412 PreconditionFailed` errors when Terraform tries to acquire a state lock in CI/CD environments.
+- **S3 Versioning** is recommended for state recovery (undelete/rollback state), but is not required for locking.
+- **DynamoDB-based locking is deprecated** for the S3 backend.

+This configuration prevents concurrent state modifications and aligns with current Terraform guidance.

 #### Dynamic Backend Configuration